-In the New World, it became common practice as early as the 1980s to replace the taste components of oak wood produced during barrique ageing with a cheaper and less complex method.
-In this process, oak wood fragments of various sizes are placed in or added to the steel tanks.
-These can be boards, staves (inner staves), cubes, chips, oak chips or shavings which, like the barrique barrels, have been subjected to toasting (roasting ).
-Smaller fragments are packed in perforated bags or wire cages which are hung in steel tanks for ageing.
+In the New World, it has already become common since the 1980s to replace the flavour components of oak that arise during barrique ageing with a cheaper and less complex method.
+In this process, oak fragments of various sizes and shapes are placed in or added to the containers used for fermentation and/or ageing (e.g. stainless steel tanks).
+These can be boards, staves (inner staves), cubes, chips (oak chips) or shavings that have been subjected to toasting (roasting ) in the same way as the barrique barrels.
+Smaller fragments are packed in perforated bags or wire cages that are hung in the steel tanks for ageing.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl